MostafaKamel16/school-management/README.md

 Later there is a detailed explanation of the routes

 ## Usage
-1) create a user with username, email and password
+1) Register a user with a username, email, and password.
-2) if you want the user to be able to access all endpoints, add the email to listOfSuperAdmins.json , We wanted to act like a real sceanrio where you get your access when you login
+2) To provide a user with access to all endpoints, add their email to `listOfSuperAdmins.json`.
+This mimics a real-world scenario where access is granted upon login.
-3) When you login, you get long token and short token, copy the long token
+3) Upon logging in, you will receive a long token and a short token.
+Copy the long token.
-4) add to headers a token and set its value as the copied long token.
+4) In the headers for an endpoint, add a token and set its value to the copied long token.
-5) if the user is superadmin, he will be able to create a school.
+5) If the user is a superadmin, they will have the ability to create a school.
-6) create a school, add admins for this school, only admins for a certain school can create classrooms and students for this school.
+6) Create a school and assign admins to it.
+Only admins of a specific school can create classrooms and students for that school.

 ## Endpoints